jsmolina/c-api-python/boostexample/README.md

 An example on how to use Boost.Python in order to write Python extensions in C++.

+# result
+It executed in about 2 seconds for 100 executions.

 ## Build the extension

 ```